I Ching Oracle Result: Transformation from Hexagram 51 with Changing Lines 2, 4 to Hexagram 19

 (Lín, yuán hēng, lì zhēn.
 Zhì yú bā yuè yǒu xiōng.)

 "Approaching.
-From the origin, there is smooth progress.
+Origin and smooth progress.
 It is favorable to remain correctly aligned.
-When it reaches the eighth month, there is misfortune."
+Reaching the eighth month brings unfavorable outcome."

 This describes a period of growth and increasing presence.
 What is above moves downward to engage what is below, and this creates momentum.

 However, this condition is not permanent.
-The reference to the eighth month marks the turning point, when increase gives way to decline.
+The reference to the eighth month marks the point at which the condition changes, when increase gives way to decline.
 Awareness of this cycle is essential.

 Hexagram 19 Image